WebAhead/master-reference/coursebook/week-3/spikes.md

 - [Simulate Mobile Devices with Device Mode in Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/device-mode/)
 - [A Guide To New And Experimental CSS DevTools In Firefox](https://www.smashingmagazine.com/2019/10/guide-new-experimental-css-devtools-firefox/)

-## Async JavaScript
+## Asynchronous JavaScript

 How does JS handle asynchronous code?

 ### Questions to consider

-1. What do we mean by "asynchronous code"?
-What is "blocking code"?
+1. What's the difference between "synchronous" and "asynchronous" code?
+Why might synchronous code be called "blocking"?
 1. What are the event loop and the call stack?
 1. How do callbacks and promises help us?